MicrosoftDocs/fabric-docs/docs/data-factory/get-metadata-activity.md

 - A tenant account with an active subscription.
 [Create an account for free](../get-started/fabric-trial.md).
 - A workspace is created.

-## Add a lookup activity to a pipeline with UI
+## Add a Get Metadata activity to a pipeline with UI

-To use a Lookup activity in a pipeline, complete the following steps:
+To use a Get Metadata activity in a pipeline, complete the following steps:

 ### Creating the activity